batchgott/SET09102_personal/week6_testing.md

 # Testing

-We want to create unit tests to test the methods of the `GameRepository` class.
-(The code snippet is not showing the whole class, it only shows the part that is discussed in the portfolio)
+We want to create unit tests to test the method `SelectWord` of the `GameRepository` class in the [test_battles Repository](https://github.com/Software-Engineering-Red/test_battles).
+The code snippet below shows the method.

 ```csharp
 public partial class GamePage : ContentPage